 Jeremy@capebretonpartnership.com

-Develop Nova Scotia will be providing the presentation with staff available for a question and answer period following the presentation, which is open to the public to register and attend for free.
+Following the presentation, Develop Nova Scotia staff will be available for a question and answer period following the presentation, which is open to the public to attend for free, though pre-registration is required.

 Details for the Update on Internet for Nova Scotia Initiative in Cape Breton are below:

-- Presenter: Deborah Page, Director of Marketing and Communications, Develop Nova Scotia
+- Presenters: Deborah Page, Director of Marketing and Communications, Develop Nova Scotia

 The session will be capped at 100 participants, however, the webinar will be recorded and available on the Cape Breton Partnership website.